 In doing this, you’re forcing your own brain to engage with this new information, and you’re also communicating to them that this isn’t just about you; you are actually looking for a joint solution.

-Very important.
-My counselor taught me this one when I sought their advice on how to have difficult conversations at work or at home.
+This awkward conversation tip is very important.
+My counselor taught me this one when I sought their advice on how to have awkward conversations at work or at home.

 “Look, don’t worry about it.”